TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 - [git](https://git-scm.com/downloads)
 - [Terraform](https://www.terraform.io/) (only when using `--cloud` flag)

+Tested on Linux/Unix based systems on AMD64 and ARM architectures

 ### Possible deployments
 This determines which flavor of Tyk you would like to install.
 - `tyk-pro`: Tyk pro self-managed single region